Bikini Model Sierra Skye Sizzles In Skintight Green Cutout Dress

 Earlier this week, The Inquisitr shared that Sierra stunned her fans with a bikini-clad post.
 Skye appears front and center in the sultry shot, posing with a stone-colored wall just behind her back.
 The bombshell flaunts her toned and tanned figure for the camera in an animal-print swimsuit that she nearly spills out of.
 The swimsuit itself leaves little to the imagination with a low-plunging top and thin sides on the bottoms, exposing Sierra’s toned legs.
 The suit also features a strappy piece that runs from her chest to her bikini bottoms and around her waist.

-Like her most recent photo in the curve-hugging dress, the bikini snapshot earned the bombshell rave reviews with over 116,000 likes in addition to 1,000- plus comments.
-While it’s liekly only a matter of time until Skye impresses her fans with another stunning photo, fans can follow her on Instagram to stay up to date.
+Like her most recent photo in the curve-hugging dress, the bikini snapshot earned the bombshell rave reviews with over 116,000 likes in addition to 1,000-plus comments.
+While it’s likely only a matter of time until Skye impresses her fans with another stunning photo, fans can follow her on Instagram to stay up to date.